Menu

 Our SkinCheck service takes around 15-20 minutes.
 SkinCheck+, which includes adding full body photography, takes 20-30 minutes.
 And our most comprehensive service, the Full Body MoleMap, takes approximately 50 minutes, depending on the number of moles you have.

-Which skin check service is best for me?
+Which skin service is best for me?

 Full Body MoleMap is our most comprehensive skin cancer detection service.
-It includes an entire-body skin check along with total body photography, and unlimited free spot checks for 12 months.
+It includes an entire-body skin assessment along with total body photography, and unlimited free spot checks for 12 months.
 This service is ideal if you have a high number of moles and want to reduce your risk and proactively monitor your skin for early signs of skin cancer.

 Our SkinCheck includes a thorough head-to-toe assessment of your moles, with any atypical lesions imaged and sent for dermatologist diagnosis.
 This service is ideal if you have a small number of moles and want the reassurance that your skin is healthy.
 Or, if you’ve spotted a suspicious mole and want a quick and accurate diagnosis.

-Want the peace of mind of full body photography, but don’t feel that you need a Full Body MoleMap.
-Opt for the SkinCheck+.
+Want the peace of mind of full body photography, but don’t feel that you need a Full Body MoleMap, opt for the SkinCheck+.
 This includes a complete head-to-toe skin assessment.
 Any suspect moles are imaged and sent for dermatologist diagnosis.
 However, you also get full body photography.
 This means you can track and compare your skin and moles over time.

 Subscribe to our monthly newsletter